4wayhandshake/4wayhandshake.github.io/content/walkthrough/monitorstwo.md

 www-data@50bca5e748b0:/tmp/Tools$ capsh --gid=0 --uid=0 --
 ```

-There we go! *Houston, we have a root shell* :tada:
+There we go! *Houston, we have a root shell* 🎉

 ![root shell gained](root%20shell%20gained.png)